 For example, consider a program that issues a read() to multiple sockets whose blocking mode is set.
-Because the socket would block on a read() call, only one socket could be read at a time.
-Setting the sockets nonblocking would solve this problem, but would require polling each socket repeatedly until data became available.
-The select() call allows you to test several sockets and to execute a subsequent I/O call only when one of the tested sockets is ready, thereby ensuring that the I/O call will not block.
+Because the socket blocks on a read() call, only one socket could be read at a time.
+Setting the sockets nonblocking solves this problem, but requires polling each socket repeatedly until data became available.
+The select() call allows you to test several sockets and to execute a subsequent I/O call only when one of the tested sockets is ready, thereby ensuring that the I/O call does not block.